dotnet/docs/docs/standard/assembly/type-forwarding.md

 author: "rpetrusha"
 ms.author: "ronpet"
 ---
-# Type forwarding in the Common Language Runtime
+# Type forwarding in the common language runtime
 Type forwarding allows you to move a type to another assembly without having to recompile applications that use the original assembly.

  For example, suppose an application uses the `Example` class in an assembly named *Utility.dll*.
 The developers of *Utility.dll* might decide to refactor the assembly, and in the process they might move the `Example` class to another assembly.
 If the old version of *Utility.dll* is replaced by the new version of *Utility.dll* and its companion assembly, the application that uses the `Example` class fails because it cannot locate the `Example` class in the new version of *Utility.dll*.